Tom Cosker, Consultant Orthopaedic Surgeon

 Tom Cosker is delighted to commence in Jan 2014 as Director of Human Anatomy at Oxford University.
 He will succeed Professor John Morris who has taught at the University for many years and done a huge amount to progress anatomy teaching during his tenure.
 Tom will be responsible for all undergraduate anatomy teaching and examinations as well as supporting the Graduate Entry course.
 Tom's main areas of interest are the anatomy of the musculoskeletal system as well as new technology for supporting learning in medicine and Tom will be looking to bring the latest learning techniques to the department, exploring new ways of learning to support lifelong learning no matter what branch of medicine students choose.

-Tom Cosker is an Orthopaedic Surgeon who gained his Completion of Specialist Training in 2011.
+Tom Cosker is a Consultant Orthopaedic Surgeon who gained his Completion of Specialist Training in 2011.
 He works at the Tumour Oncology Unit in Oxford and is developing a Specialist Interest in Upper Limb Surgery and Reconstruction.
 He is Upper Limb Fellowship trained and has recently completed a Fellowship at the Princess Elizabeth Orthopaedic Centre in Exeter.
 Tom Cosker has variously worked at Stoke Mandeville Hospital (in the Spinal Injuries Unit alongside some of the UK's foremost Spinal Surgeons), High Wycombe Hospital (specialising in Arthroplasty and general orthopaedic trauma), the Nuffield Orthopaedic Centre (specialising in Upper Limb Surgery), the Royal Berkshire Hospital in Reading (again specialising in Upper Limb Surgery), and the John Radcliffe Hospital (specialising in General Orthopaedic Trauma) and a

 particularly busy and rewarding year at Northampton